toshiharutf/CarND-Term1-Vehicle_detection_P5/README.md

-# P5 Vehicle Detection
+# Lanes and vehicles detection Pipeline
 ---
 [![Udacity - Self-Driving Car NanoDegree](https://s3.amazonaws.com/udacity-sdc/github/shield-carnd.svg)](http://www.udacity.com/drive)

 This repo contains an image processing pipeline capable of lanes and vehicles identification.
 The lane identification was build using image processing techniques for edges identication and filtering.
-The vehicle identification works using a deep learning algorithm.
+The vehicle identification was implemented using deep learning.

 # Objectives